top of page

 For many men, this is the easiest way to stay consistent because it feels less like training and more like competition or recreation.

 The best approach is to mix these methods so your body adapts to different demands and avoids plateaus.
+If you are unsure which activity fits your goals, this comparison of running vs cycling can help you choose a practical starting point.

 How To Structure A Weekly Cardio Routine